Apfirebolt/Crime-Management-Online-Portal-in-Django-Jquery-and-Bootstrap/README.md

 - Security: The application implements authentication and authorization mechanisms to ensure secure access to user data and prevent unauthorized actions.

 - Responsive Design: The application is designed to be responsive and accessible on different devices, including desktops, tablets, and mobile phones.

+## Potential Issue

+- Not able to read env file

+- Not able to load admin css and js files, need to configure static directory